UnoYakshi/UnoYakshi.github.io/content/blog/on-email-providers/index.md

 I'm but to provide a few reasons why you should choose an email provider <abbr title="if and only if">iff</abbr>:
 - your infrastructural scale doesn't really scream for your own thing
 - your threat model allows it
-  - and your tech savviness allows you can set up all the public-private-certificate shebang
+  - and your tech savviness allows you to set up all the public-private-certificate shebang
 - you are lazy and mortal

 ## Time
 The first reason I even considered email service providers is time itself.
-If I've spent a week just to compare 10+ services and tools, how much would it take to correctly setting it up?
+If I've spent a week just to compare 10+ services and tools, how much would it take to correctly set it up?
 Would there be no such services at all if it'd be so easy support one?
 In case you are a single individual (or a small team/family), you are better to go with a provider.
 I mean, most people already do it with Gmail, MS Outlook, Yahoo, Baidu, etc.